alexpdp7/xn--ix-yja.es/blueprint/setup.md

 * Run the internal diagnosis as per the YunoHost installation instructions.
   If you followed the previous steps, then everything is green.

+### Set up a certificate

+* Log in to the YunoHost admin interface at https://yourdomain/yunohost/admin/
+* "Domains", select your domain, "Certificate"
+* "Install Let's Encrypt certificate"

 ## Notes